 - This is not forever, this is until you stabilize—Regardless of what you end up doing for your life and career, the one thing you have going for you is time.
 What represents high financial risk now becomes a lot less risky five years from now when you have paid off your debt, or you saved up enough money so you have a safety net in place when you move to a more expensive city.
 Set a timeline now for when you plan to stabilize your finances so you have a goal for a time when you can potentially take some greater financial risks.

 I hope this gives you some things to think about as you consider your financial risk.
 Where do you fit on the spectrum?
 Share your thoughts below and I’d love your thoughts on the graphic I created!

 Like what you read here?
-Join my newsletter below to receive weekly tips just like this, designed to help creatives like you navigate most important decisions in your life and career.
+Join my newsletter below to receive weekly tips just like this, designed to help creatives like you navigate the most important decisions in your life and career.

 One thought on “This Is How I Tackle Financial Risk”